FAQs

 The goal of the behavior management policy at St. Mark’s Summer is to provide every participant with a safe, nonthreatening environment which facilitates growth socially, physically, and emotionally within our programs.
 We recognize that all situations are unique and they will be treated as such.
 Behaviors which may warrant immediate suspension or removal from the program can include leaving the group (running away), endangering or purposefully hurting another participant or staff member, and the theft or destruction of property belonging to individuals or to St. Mark’s School or its partners.

 Yes.
 We accept electronic payments for deposits, tuitions, and add-ons through our online application platform.
 A deposit is required for each session and is applied to the final tuition.
 Deposits are refundable until March 1.
 Following March 1, a deposit may be applied to the updated family balance, but it will not be refunded.
-Families may choose to pay their balance in full at the time of registration or using our convenient Installment Plan.
+Families may choose to pay their balance in full at the time of registration or using our convenient installment plan.
 Please visit your CUB portal for detailed options.

 Yes!
-A sibling discount of 10 percent is applied to eligible family enrollments when registrations are submitted at the same time.
+A sibling discount of 5 percent is applied to eligible family enrollments when registrations are submitted at the same time.

 Our program is intentionally designed for a two-week experience – building connections, experiencing routine, and practicing new skills takes time and a shortened or missed portion of a session disrupts that meaningful learning.